 Lead and copper are metals that can enter drinking water, primarily from plumbing materials.
-Community and Non-Transient Non-Community public water systems are regulated under the federal Lead and Copper Rule and the Vermont Water Supply Rule that refers to it.
+Community and Non-Transient Non-Community public water systems are regulated under the federal Lead and Copper Rule and the Vermont Water Supply Rule that incorporates the federal rule by reference.

 Sources and LCR Regulatory Standards